-The weather outlook through most of the rest of August calls for
+The weather outlook through the first week or so of September calls

-above normal rainfall.
-Temperatures are expected to be near or below
+normal rainfall.
+Temperatures are expected to be near or above

-NWS Climate Prediction Center's 30-day outlook for August calls for
+normal.
+The NWS Climate Prediction Center's 30-day outlook for

-near normal rainfall and temperatures.
-The 90 day outlook for August
+September calls for near normal rainfall and temperatures.
+The 90 day

-through October calls for near average rainfall and near or above
+outlook for September through November calls for near average

 Hurricane season is underway and tropical weather systems can bring